My Pick Of DOS GUIs

 Easy Working DOS, a text based GUI by Spinnaker Software from 1989. . . click here for details.

-I may do a quick review on Windows 3.1 shells and possibly a review of all the Xtree clones I've found over the last 30 years, but again, after the GUI experience my enthusiasm for DOS is heading south.
+I may do a quick review on Windows 3.1 shells and possibly a review of all the Xtree clones I've found over

 Some links for GUIs: